Matthew 12:1-50

 {GK=aion, age}, neither in the [world {ie., age}] to come.

-The 'unpardonable sin' is 'blasphemy against the Holy Spirit'. (cp.
+The 'unpardonable sin' is 'blasphemy {ie., slander} against the Holy Spirit'. (cp.
 Mark 3:28-30)

-• This means ''attributing to Satan the works of the Holy Spirit''. (v.24)
+• This means ''attributing to Satan the works of the Holy Spirit.'' (v.24)

 • Why is this sin unforgiveable?

-By rejecting the testimony of the Holy Spirit, they rejected the Salvation which God had provided for mankind. cp. v.28; Mat 23:13; Luk 12:8-10; Joh 16:7-15; Heb 2:3,4
+The role of the Holy Spirit is essential to the work of Salvation.
+In Mat 12:18 (quoting Isa 42:1), the three members of the Godhead are observed working together.
+By rejecting the testimony of the Holy Spirit, a person rejects the Salvation which God has provided for mankind.
+Mat 23:13; Luk 12:8-10; Heb 2:3,4

 • Am I guilty of the unpardonable sin?